CAN I STOP NIGHT SWEATS?

-If you begin sweating in your sleep, a few simple changes could improve things:
+No one likes waking up soaked in sweat - if you begin sweating in your sleep, a few simple changes can improve things:

 - Stay hydrated during the day.

 - Change your bedding to lighter fabrics or a thinner duvet.

 - Keep your bedroom cool and ventilated at night.

 - Avoid potential triggers, such as spicy food, caffeine, smoking and alcohol.

 Your sweat glands are less active at night, so applying antiperspirant to clean, dry skin before bed will allow it to work while you sleep and into the next day.